Satellite constellation: Overview

 A bright artificial satellite flare is visible above the Very Large Telescope.
 Satellite constellations could have an impact on ground-based astronomy.

 Satellites in medium Earth orbit (MEO) and low Earth orbit (LEO) are often deployed in satellite constellations, because the coverage area provided by a single satellite only covers a small area that moves as the satellite travels at the high angular velocity needed to maintain its orbit.
 Many MEO or LEO satellites are needed to maintain continuous coverage over an area.
 This contrasts with geostationary satellites, where a single satellite, at a much higher altitude and moving at the same angular velocity as the rotation of the Earth's surface, provides permanent coverage over a large area.

 For some applications, in particular digital connectivity, the lower altitude of MEO and LEO satellite constellations provide advantages over a geostationary satellite, with lower path losses (reducing power requirements and costs) and latency.
 The propagation delay for a round-trip internet protocol transmission via a geostationary satellite can be over 600 ms, but as low as 125 ms for a MEO satellite or 30 ms for a LEO system.

 Examples of satellite constellations include the Global Positioning System (GPS), Galileo and GLONASS constellations for navigation and geodesy in MEO, the Iridium and Globalstar satellite telephony services and Orbcomm messaging service in LEO, the Disaster Monitoring Constellation and RapidEye for remote sensing in Sun-synchronous LEO, Russian Molniya and Tundra communications constellations in highly elliptic orbit, and satellite broadband constellations, under construction from Starlink and OneWeb in LEO, and operational from O3b in MEO.

 Design

+Optimization-based Design

+Designing a satellite constellation (i.e., determining the orbital distribution of its constituents) is a complex problem that typically uses satellite-to-target coverage as the primary figure of merit.
+Naturally, the resulting constellation depends on the mission requirements and objectives and can be characterized by its geometry.
+That is, either symmetric or asymmetric constellations.

+Symmetric constellations are traditionally proposed for applications that require global coverage (e.g., telecommunications).
+Notable symmetric constellations proposed in the literature include Walker Delta and Star, and Rosette.

+Asymmetric constellations are typically adopted when regional coverage (i.e., the distribution of targets is concentrated around specific locations rather than being globally uniform) is required.
+Asymmetric constellations are proposed to address disaster monitoring, orbital debris remediation, and cislunar space domain awareness.

+Large satellite constellations are evaluated against equivalent power flux density (EPFD) limits to ensure their combined transmissions remain compatible with geostationary satellite services.

+The need for optimization in constellation design arises from the large number of degrees of freedom in the design space.
+For example, payload characteristics, required temporal coverage resolution (e.g., continuous or discontinuous), targets' distribution, and candidate orbits.
+Conventional optimization methodologies used for constellation design include: